2022 FIBA Women's Basketball World Cup

 The 2022 FIBA Women's Basketball World Cup, the 19th edition of FIBA's premier international tournament for women's national basketball teams, was held in Sydney, Australia, between 22 September and 1 October 2022.

-The United States were the three-time defending champion, and retained the title after a finals win over China in front of 15,895 attendants.
-Host Australia captured the bronze medal with a win against Canada.
+The United States were the three-time defending champion, and retained the title after a finals win over China in front of 15,895 spectators.
+The hosts Australia captured the bronze medal with a win against Canada.

-The competition recorded the highest number of attendance in history, with 145,519 people attending all games.
+The tournament broke the record for spectators, with 145,519 people attending in total.

 Hosts selection

 Australia and Russia were the only two federations bidding for the tournament.
 The decision was made on 26 March 2020 during a video conference.

 Venues

 The tournament was played at two venues inside the Sydney Olympic Park.

 Qualification

 Australia as the hosts automatically qualified for the tournament in March 2020.
 All other teams qualified through qualifying tournaments, after finishing as the top teams during their regional tournament.
 A total of 12 teams played in those tournaments for the remaining spots.

 The shown FIBA ranking indicates the ranking before the tournament.

-On 1 March 2022, Russia was dusqualified after being suspended by FIBA due to the invasion of Ukraine, with Puerto Rico being awarded the first wildcard as their replacement on 18 May.
+On 1 March 2022, Russia was disqualified after being suspended by FIBA due to the invasion of Ukraine, with Puerto Rico being awarded the first wildcard as their replacement on 18 May.

 Nigeria were forced to withdraw in June 2022 due to the political situation in the country, and were replaced by Mali (the runners-up at the African Championship).